kaizokumuda/html5rocks/www.html5rocks.com/content/tutorials/file/filesystem-sync/en/index.md

 [structuredclone]: https://developer.mozilla.org/en/DOM/The_structured_clone_algorithm

-<h2 id="toc-readingsync">Reading files in a worker</h2>
+<h2 id="toc-readingsync">Reading files in a Worker</h2>

-It's perfectly acceptable to use the asynchronous [`FileReader` API to read files](/tutorials/file/dndfiles/#toc-reading-files) in a worker.
+It's perfectly acceptable to use the asynchronous [`FileReader` API to read files](/tutorials/file/dndfiles/#toc-reading-files) in a Worker.
 However, there's a better way.
-In workers, there's a synchronous API (`FileReaderSync`) that streamlines reading files:
+In Workers, there's a synchronous API (`FileReaderSync`) that streamlines reading files:

 *Main app:*